Repped-In-Tech/ReppedBot-Twitch/README.md

 # reppedbot-twitch

-Twitch chat bot that uses Firebase to keep track of user tasks.
+Reppedbot chat bot that uses Firebase to keep track of user tasks.

 ## Commands
 - `!addtask` - Adds a task